 Hurricanes.
 Sea level rise.
 Unbearable heat.
 Floridians are already living the effects of climate change every day.
-As a result, more than two-thirds of Floridians believe in climate change, and 58% believe the president and Congress should do more about it.
+As a result, 72% of Floridians believe in climate change, and 3 out of 5, 60% believe the President and Congress should do more about it.

-Instead, thanks to Donald Trump and his allies, we’re going backwards — denying the reality of the climate crisis, ignoring experts, and putting Floridians on the front lines of catastrophe.
+Instead, thanks to Donald Trump and his allies, we’re going backward — denying the reality of the climate crisis, ignoring experts, and putting Floridians on the front lines of catastrophe.

 The facts are clear: Donald Trump has failed to act on climate change.
 His inaction puts the health, safety, and livelihoods of Floridians at risk.
 And with every day, the costs become less and less possible to ignore.